Mie-Protocol/mie-smart-contracts/projects/profile-nft-gamification/docs/PancakeProfile.md

 #### Bytes32 (roles)

 - `DEFAULT_ADMIN_ROLE`: it is the deployer of the contract and any individual
-- `NFT_ROLE`: used for NFT contracts that can be deposited to the PancakeProfile contract
+- `NFT_ROLE`: used for NFT contracts that can be deposited to the MieProfile contract
 - `POINT_ROLE`: used for addresses (EOA + contracts) that can increase the number of points
 - `SPECIAL_ROLE`: used for addresses (EOA + contracts) that can change a user's team